CSU-CS150B/CS150B-Lab-Instructions/TitanicPractical.md

 ## Introduction
 In this practical you will be extracting data from a csv file about Titanic passengers, you will be trying to gather information about them as a whole.

+__Make sure to open the CSV file and look at it to understand how the file works__

 For quick reference, the file is laid out as follows.
 * PassengerId
 * __Survived__